-1. Completion of the Graduate Management Admission Test (GMAT).

-2. A composite score of at least 1000 based upon the formula: (GMAT score) + [200 x (overall undergraduate grade point average)], or a composite score of at least 1050 based upon the formula: (GMAT score) + [200 x (last half undergraduate grade point average)].

-3. A Test of English as a Foreign Language (TOEFL) paper score of at least 550, computer score of at least 213 or the equivalent on another exam for students from countries where English is not the native language.

-4. Exceptions to the admission requirements may be made on a case-by-case basis.
+- 1. Completion of the Graduate Management Admission Test (GMAT). - 2.
+A composite score of at least 1000 based upon the formula: (GMAT score) + [200 x (overall undergraduate grade point average)], or a composite score of at least 1050 based upon the formula: (GMAT score) + [200 x (last half undergraduate grade point average)]. - 3.
+A Test of English as a Foreign Language (TOEFL) paper score of at least 550, internet-based store at least 79, computer score of at least 213 or the equivalent on another exam for students from countries where English is not the native language. - 4.
+Exceptions to the admission requirements may be made on a case-by-case basis.